 The Professional Institute offers busy professionals the opportunity for rich and substantive exploration of discrete legal topics outside of a degree program.
-Each certificate course meets for 20 hours over 2 weekends with an opportunity to collaborate with colleagues during an off-week between sessions.
+Each course meets for 20 hours over 2 weekends with opportunities to collaborate with colleagues.

 - Contract Management

 Tuition for each 20-hour course is $3500 USD.
 If several members of your organization are interested in a program, please contact us for alternate pricing.

 Prof. Juan Del Valle – Contract Management, Negotiation

 Prof. Jim Reeves – Arbitration, Mediation

 Contract Management (June 2020)